 Some will contain moisture crystals that absorb water so you have to water your plants less.
 Avoid these mixtures!
-They increase the chances of you unintentionally overwatering your plants due to the potting medium staying wet for far too long.
+They increase the chances of you unintentionally overwatering your plants because the potting medium stays wet for far too long.

 Some pre-made mixes also contain chemical fertilizers.
 Depending on the strength of these fertilizers and what your normal fertilization practices are, this may work for you.

-However, overfertilization can damage or kill plants, so just be aware if the mix you choose includes fertilizer.
+However, overfertilization can damage plants, so just be aware of whether the mix you choose includes fertilizer.
 I specifically choose mixes that do not so I control the amount of fertilization my plants receive.

 Can you still buy pre-made potting mixes?

 Yes!
 My recommendation is to use a premade potting mix as a base and add additional ingredients to help provide more drainage.

 Is there an option that can be bought as-is and not hand-mixed?

 Yes!
 My recommendation for people who want a well-draining, pre-made mix to buy a cactus potting mix.